jkingportfolio/ci_pp5_tick_it_react/README.md

 ### Watched list

-Watched list is a feature of the Tick It site, users will have
+Watched list is a feature of the Tick It site giving users the ability to view all of their watched tasks in one central place.

 <details>
 <summary>Watched list image</summary>